SCLW/Circuitry-Based-Sound/readme.md

 |1|0|1|
 |1|1|0|

-The last two rows of this truth table indicate that the first inputs needs to be set to high to make the CD4093 work as an astable mutlivibrator.
+The last two rows of this truth table indicate that the first inputs needs to be set to high to make the CD4093 work as an astable mutlivibrator when the output is fed back to its second input which is additionaly connected to ground via a capacitor.
 It's basicilly the same operation as the inverter configuration.

 [CD4093 Data Sheet](https://www.ti.com/lit/ds/symlink/cd4093b.pdf?ts=1599062791398&ref_url=https%253A%252F%252Fwww.google.com%252F "CD4093")

 ### CD4022

+Image circuit

 counter, waveshaper, Reset function